 All right, here we go.

-I'm not gonna even listen this year to the exit polling data that comes in.
+I'm not going to even listen this year to the exit polling data that comes in.

 You're scaring me.

-It showed that that John Kerry was gonna be elected president, and they couldn't have been more wrong.
+Now, look, exit polling data in 2004, right here on this program, it showed that John Kerry was going to be elected president, and they couldn't have been more wrong.

 It may come down to the panhandle.